Learn how the simple yoga strap can help you experience the full benefits of the yoga pose, by extending your reach and making you feel more secure.

 Inhale and pull your leg, back up perpendicular again.
 Exhale, switching your hand to the left hand, pull your leg out to the left side, keeping your right hip on the floor.
 Breathe here and hold this as long as you like.
 Inhale your leg up straight in the air again and bring it back to the ground.
 Repeat the same sequence on the other side.
 This is a wonderful twist/stretch and will leave you feeling invigorated.

 Always do both sides for equal amounts of time, for balance, even though only one side is pictured.

-The Legs Up in the Air Pose is a simple inversion that invigorates you by increasing the blood flow to your upper body and head.
+The Raised Feet Pose (Legs in the Air Pose) is a simple inversion that invigorates you by increasing the blood flow to your upper body and head.
 We rarely raise our legs up in the air, and it is very therapeutic.